jefferywmoore/CISSP-Study-Resources/CISSP-Domain-7-2024+Objectives.md

 - **Information Security Continuous Monitoring (ICSM)**: maintaining ongoing awareness of information security, vulnerabilities and threats to support organizational risk management decisions; ongoing monitoring sufficient to ensure and assure effectiveness of security controls
 - **Information Sharing and Analysis Center (ISAC)**: entity or collab created for the purposes of analyzing critical cyber and related info to better understand security problems and interdependencies to ensure CIA
 - **Log**: record of actions/events that have taken place on a system
-- **Motion detector types**: wave pattern motion detectors transmit ultrasonic or microwave signals into the monitored area watching for changes in the returned signals bouncing off objects; infrared heat-based detectors watch for unusual heat patters; capacitance detectors work based on electromagnetic fields
+- **Motion detector types**: wave pattern motion detectors transmit ultrasonic or microwave signals into the monitored area watching for changes in the returned signals bouncing off objects; infrared heat-based detectors watch for unusual heat patterns; capacitance detectors work based on electromagnetic fields
 - **MTBF**: mean time between failure is an estimation of time between the first and any subsequent failures
 - **MTTF**: mean time to failure is the expected typical functional lifetime of the device given a specific operating environment
 - **MTTR**: mean time to repair is the average length of time required to perform a repair on the device